fbpx

 Thermal Insulation Packaging in various industries

-When we talk about the thermal insulation packaging market it broadly covers various industries.
-And the materials vary based on the industry, as well as the kind of use a company is looking for.
+The thermal insulation packaging market broadly covers various industries.
+The materials vary based on the industry, as well as the kind of use a company is looking for.

-Take the cosmetic industry for example: As the visual appeal is a big factor in cosmetics, so most of the insulation packaging in cosmetics is targeted toward secondary packaging.
+Take the cosmetic industry, for example.
+Visual appeal is a big factor in cosmetics, so most of the insulation packaging in cosmetics is targeted toward secondary packaging.

 Materials that have garnered interest for the insulated primary packaging

 Now that we are talking about the primary packaging for insulation, there is a need to be aware of specific materials that will work for particular products.
-For example, when looking at the packaging that is required to insulate products like chocolates, cheese, milk, confectionaries, etc., the material and its objective will be different from that for pharmaceutical products.
-Therefore, to incorporate the insulated packaging for your products, knowledge of various existing, as well as upcoming/unconventional materials (that could hold potential) is required, in this space.
+For example, when looking at the packaging required to insulate products like chocolates, cheese, milk, confectionaries, etc., the material and its objective will differ from that for pharmaceutical products.
+Therefore, to incorporate the insulated packaging for your products, knowledge of various existing and upcoming/unconventional materials (that could hold potential) is required in this space.

-• Bagasse: Bagasse is the plant fiber that is left behind after the sugar-bearing juice is extracted from sugarcane.
-But, In spite of its high level of resistance to both hot and cold temperatures, bagasse may lose some of its strength when used to hold foods hotter than 95 °C. (Source)
+• Bagasse: Bagasse is the plant fiber left behind after the sugar-bearing juice is extracted from sugarcane.
+However, despite its high resistance to hot and cold temperatures, bagasse may lose some strength when used to hold foods hotter than 95 °C. (Source)

-• Metallised Films: These films could be used in a wide variety of industries (pharmaceutical, electronics, cosmetics, etc.) for packaging.
+• Metallised Films: These films could be used in packaging in various industries (pharmaceutical, electronics, cosmetics, etc.).
 They last very long and block almost 97% of radiation heat.
 Source

 • Mycelium: Mycelium (derived from mushrooms) can be used to make standard and/or custom-molded packaging that is 100% biodegradable, thereby reducing reliance on plastic and polystyrene.
 However, there are limitations to the variability and the range of products that can be produced from this type of packaging material.
 (Source)

-• Polyurethane: In comparison to plastic, polyurethane shows better results at high and low temperatures: it is more flexible and does not crack under shock and other mechanical stresses.
-But, the manufacturing plants that produce polyurethane foam are a major source of various hazardous air pollutants.
+• Polyurethane: Compared to plastic, polyurethane shows better results at high and low temperatures: it is more flexible and does not crack under shock and other mechanical stresses.
+However, the manufacturing plants that produce polyurethane foam are a major source of various hazardous air pollutants.
 (Source) (Source)

 • Hemp: The hemp plant serves as the raw material for hemp paper.
 It is found that the fibers of hemp have a high tensile strength (making it a suitable material for sturdy packaging).
 However, there are significant costs associated with this material.
 (Source) (Source)